I notice them at once. A woman and a man.

 There’s a reason why counselors are trained in attending behavior.
-It is, however, useful in most any context.
+It is, however, useful behavior in any context.
 Hyper-useful in a business conversation.

-Attending behavior is often trivialized as body language.
+We trivialize it when we call it body language.
 It is that, yes, and so much more.
+It’s behavior that boldly offers attention and invokes it, in turn.
 Here’s how it breaks down: